Of course, I have ambitious friends.

 You can automate earning professional respect by getting your name on excellent work products.
 Publish a whitepaper – a very detailed and useful how-to of a whitepaper.
 Make instructional videos about whatever it is that you do, and put them on Vimeo (“The YouTube For Grownups Who Never Write ‘Fag’ Below Videos of TED Talks™”).
 Do this on your own time if it’s not so much part of your job.
 When people Google a problem you know how to solve, can they find your solution?

 How can you automate philanthropy?
-Obviously, you could have money automatically debited from your accounts (here, $21 per month provides career training for an impoverished young woman in India).
+Obviously, you could have money automatically debited from your accounts.
 You can also decide to become very, very good at what you do so as to increase your power to change the world a decade from now (see Bullish: How to Use Your Career to Make the World a Better Place) – now you’ve automated by making a bargain with the world, and you don’t have to think about the minutiae of what you could be doing with the limited funds you have now.

 I don’t even think it’s crazy to automate the process of investing in your personal relationships.
 It’s considered thoughtful to enter someone’s birthday in your calendar so that you remember it later, right?
 I think it’s equally thoughtful – and not fake at all – to dedicate “the end of work every Friday” or some other time as a time to send thank-you emails to everyone who did something nice during the week.
 Maybe Wednesday is a good time to reach out about weekend plans.
 Maybe the first of the month is a nice time to send greeting cards to elderly relatives.

 Developing the portfolio of skills, attributes, and circumstances that compose a gentlewomanly life is, well … a lifelong project.
 We all live in mortal human bodies led by easily distractible brains.
-And yet, with a little conscious management, it is possible to pursue every track of a gentlewomanly life all at once, while feeling mostly pretty fabulous.
+And yet, with a little conscious management, it is possible to pursue every track of a gentlewomanly life all at once, at least a little, while feeling mostly pretty alright.